Macrometacorp/docs/docs/transactions/ensuring-data-integrity.md

 Macrometa allows users to choose between full durability and delayed synchronization in single collection transactions, balancing throughput and performance against the risk of data loss.

-In a server crash scenario, multi-collection transactions that are uncommitted or in the process of being committed are rolled back upon server restart.
+In a server crash scenario, transactions that are uncommitted or in the process of being committed are rolled back upon server restart.

 ## Committing Transactions